osg-htc/docs/docs/compute-element/hosted-ce.md

 -   Create a Unix account on the submit server for use by the OSG CE

--   Install public SSH keys for the account
+-   Install OSG-provided public SSH keys for the account

 Once this is done, the OSG team will: